 Are you ready?
 If you want, click here and let that song wash over you.

 So fellow superhero, let me show you what I learned

-As I wrote my memoir, I studied the craft of writing by reading book after book.
-Every time I came up short.
+As I wrote my memoir, I studied the craft of writing by reading books.
+So often, I came up short.
 How was I going to learn how to “show don’t tell” and make my characters come alive on the page, and . . . and . . . and.

 I wrote everything I wished I could do into a prayer, like this:

 God and I had been talking about how I always hurry.
-Since He’d given the time and place to write, I felt like I’d better get cracking and whip it out, but that’s not what He was showing me.
+Since He’d given me the time and place to write, I felt like I’d better get cracking and whip the book out, but that’s not what He was showing me.

 He knows I love chicken curry.
 That’s what came to mind next.
 Inside, I heard, “Would you serve guests chicken curry before it was done?”

 Gross, would I serve a dish with raw chicken in it, no-o-o!